 Best for Nails: Tweezerman Nail Clipper Set

 There is no excuse for having rusted, old nail clippers—and especially for lacking dedicated clippers for both fingers and toes.
-Especially not while Tweezerman’s clipper kit includes both devices, in beautiful black and silver stainless steel.
+Especially not while Tweezerman’s clipper kit includes both devices in beautiful black and silver stainless steel.
 For just $11, you can replace your old, dull clippers with these two.
-They’ll cut the perfect curvature (or lack thereof, on the toes) in one sharp, fell clip.
+They’ll cut the best curvature (or lack thereof, on the toes) in one sharp, fell clip.

 Best for Body Hair: Philips Norelco Multigroom Trimmer Kit

 With 18 different attachments and comb guards, this trimming kit can tame pretty much every type of hair that grows from your body, from head to (fuzzy) toes.
 Use it to zap errant nose hairs or eyebrows, to manicure chest hair, to getting rid of back hair, or to buzz everything off up top.
 It’s got a five-hour run time, is fully washable, and comes in a sturdy shell container for easy, safe toting.

 With three tweezers, scissors, and a brush, this eyebrow grooming kit has everything you need to keep your brows looking orderly—and anything but overgrown.
 The tweezers go beyond eyebrow maintenance, too: Use the pointed ones to remove ingrown hairs and swap between the trip for body hair plucking, splinter removal, and more.
 You can even deploy the brush on bushier brows or comb everything upwards in advance of a scissor trim (just follow the natural line of your eyebrow, cut the hairs that rise above it, then brush them back into place).